With only very few exceptions, women can be trained with the

 to the luteal phase.

-Since the testosterone peak 12 days prior to ovulation, a
+peak 12 days prior to ovulation, a maximum workload scheduled

-maximum workload scheduled at the end around this peak may possibly
+at the end around this peak may possibly accelerate recovery

-this recommendation can considered until future studies either
+can be considered until future studies either verify or refute

 Most studies that have examined various measures of strength